jina-ai/clip-as-service/README.md

 <img src=".github/bert-parallel-pipeline.png" width="600">

 ##### **Q:** Why do the server need two ports?
-This is the new design since v1.2.
 One port is for pushing text data into the server, the other port is for publishing the encoded result to the client(s).
 In this way, we get rid of back-chatter, meaning that at every level recipients never talk back to senders.
-The overall message flow is strictly one-way, as depicted in the last figure.
+The overall message flow is strictly one-way, as depicted in the above figure.
 Killing back-chatter is essential to real scalability, allowing us to use `BertClient` in an asynchronous way.

 ##### **Q:** Do I need Tensorflow on the client side?